DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 - `DdScrubbingRule` - Replace text matching the supplied regular expression with `xxxxx` (default) or `DdScrubbingRuleReplacement` (if supplied).
 Log scrubbing rule is applied to the full JSON-formatted log, including any metadata that is automatically added by the Lambda function.
 Each instance of a pattern match is replaced until no more matches are found in each log.
+Note, using inefficient regular expression, such as `.*`, may slow down the Lambda function.
-- `DdScrubbingRuleReplacement` - Replace text matching DdScrubbingRule with the supplied text
+- `DdScrubbingRuleReplacement` - Replace text matching DdScrubbingRule with the supplied text.

 ### Log Filtering (Optional)

 - `ExcludeAtMatch` - DO NOT send logs matching the supplied regular expression.
 If a log matches both the ExcludeAtMatch and IncludeAtMatch, it is excluded.
 Filtering rules are applied to the full JSON-formatted log, including any metadata that is automatically added by the function.
+Note, using inefficient regular expression, such as `.*`, may slow down the Lambda function.
 - `IncludeAtMatch` - Only send logs matching the supplied regular expression and not excluded by ExcludeAtMatch.
+Note, using inefficient regular expression, such as `.*`, may slow down the Lambda function.

 ### Advanced (Optional)